TES5Edit/TES5Edit.github.io/index.md

 The above button labeled fopdoc connects to the Fallout record definitions.
 It has complete definitions for Fallout 3 and Fallout New Vegas.
 Unfortunatly Fallout 4 information is not finished yet.
 The fopdoc site was started and is maintained by WrinklyNinja.

+### Buddah

+A simple registry for community-made game modding software by WrinklyNinja.
+If you would like to learn more then check out his blog post, [Introducing Buddah](https://wrinklyninja.github.io/2016/05/01/introducing-buddah/).

 ### Wiki Pages

 Currently all wiki pages are available at the Bethesda CK Wiki.